There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 11. They’re always trying to one-up you.

 No matter what you accomplish, they have to do better.
 If you got a promotion, they’ll tell you about their even bigger raise.
 If you bought a new car, they’ll mention their upcoming luxury holiday.
-This constant need to one-up you can be exhausting and make you feel like you’re constantly in competition with them.
+Constantly trying to outdo or one-up you can be exhausting and make you feel like you’re constantly in competition with them.

 12. They have a sense of entitlement and expect special treatment.